— within a September 5, 2023 FDA Warning Letter

 Responses to regulatory agency observations

-For 17 years, Valicom has provided our life science community with solutions to data integrity problems.
+For over 20 years, Valicom has provided our life science community with solutions to data integrity problems.
 Please contact us to learn more about how we can customize our services and expertise to assist you.